wjl198435/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Raspberry-3B-/README.md

-# How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow (GPU) on Windows 10
+# How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow (GPU) on

 ## Brief Summary
 *Last updated: 6/22/2019 with TensorFlow v1.13.1*